yanghuikang/Landsat-LAI/README.md

 ## Training data
 ![](docs/training_data_spatial.jpg)
-The entire training set with 1.6 million training samples is available in the ["data"]() folder, along with the convex hull data used to generate the the QA flags.
+The training set with 1.6 million training samples is available in the ["data"]() folder, along with the convex hull data used to generate the the QA flags.

+A full version of the dataset with more auxilliary information will be available soon.

 ## Code
 Python and javascript scripts to export LAI maps for chosen Landsat scene (path/row) over certain time periods.
-Please find the scripts in the ["standalones"]() folder.
+Please find the scripts in the ["scripts"]() folder.
 The python script is good for batch export of LAI images to a EE asset directory.

 ## Output format
 The output image contains two bands: a "LAI" band in signed int16 scaled by 100 and a "QA" band with quality flags of input and output range.